kognifai/IoT/README.md

 - Make data available for processing in cloud analytics applications
 - Use the data from the edge directly in your on-premise applications via the API's exposed by the Kognifai cloud solutions
 - Monitor edge installations for intrusion attempts
-- Deploy storage, calculation and presentation capabilities at the Edge
+- Deploy storage, calculation, and presentation capabilities at the Edge
-    - it is possible to deploy the same storage and presentation tools both in the cloud and at the edge
+    - it is possible to deploy both the storage and presentation tools in the cloud and at the Edge
 - Reduce bandwidth usage between edge locations and cloud due to the very efficient data compression methods used by the Kognifai IoT Platform.

 ## Part and Parcel of Kognifai IoT platform